moucheng2017/Med-Noisy-Labels/README.md

 ```
 # Data Simulator

+In all experiments, We simulate a group of 5 annotators of disparate characteristics by performing morphological transformations (e.g., thinning, thickening, fractures, etc) on the ground-truth (GT) segmentation labels, using [Morpho-MNIST software](https://github.com/dccastro/Morpho-MNIST).
+We use the ground truth as the good-segmentation and no segmentation as the blank-segmentation.

+Here we also introduce another simple method for annotator data simulation for both binary and multi-class masks.
 Before running the data simulator, please make sure you have installed [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) in your machine.

 **For binary mask:**